bldl/emplace-spidermonkey/README.md

   **Call the update function**

-  Now that we’ve verified the existence of an update function in the handler object, the next step is to invoke this function to get the updated value.
+  Now that we’ve verified the existence of an `update` function in the `handler` object, the next step is to invoke this function to get the updated `value`.

   __Specification Line:__